inet-framework/inet/showcases/wireless/neuralnetwork/doc/index.rst

 We create a large training dataset by running thousands of simulations.
 The simulations cover a broad range of channel conditions/reception conditions, to prepare the neural network for generally any channel condition.
 The simulations are as detailed as possible, to make the resulting neural network error model as accurate as possible.

-To do that, we use symbol level of detail, and layered dimensional radios, i.e. the transmission and reception of each symbol of each subcarrier is simulated.
+To do that, we use symbol level of detail dimensional analog signal representation, i.e. the transmission and reception of each symbol of each subcarrier is simulated.
 Also, the complete coding and decoding process is simulated, i.e. scrambling, interleaving and forward error correction (and the inverse process in the receiver).
 We use the :ned:`Ieee80211OfdmErrorModel`, which calculates a symbol error rate from the modulation, spectrum, and per-symbol SNIR at reception.
 Based on the calculated SER, it corrupts the received symbol when necessary, i.e. it replaces it with another symbol.
-Then the symbol undergoes the decoding process, and the packet is passed on to the MAC.
+Then the symbols of the signal undergo the decoding process, and it is indicated whether the signal was correctly received/the frame was corrupt TODO.

+..
 The MAC decides if the packet had errors, and drops it when necessary.

-We iterate over a wide range of signal and channel parameters, such as the number, duration, power and spectrum of interfering signals, power and spectrum of background noise, etc./The iteration variables are a wide range of signal and channel parameters
+We iterate over a wide range of signal and channel parameters, such as the number, duration, power and spectrum of interfering signals, power and spectrum of background noise, etc.
 We simulate reception in a given iteration many times.
 A packet error rate is calculated from the many reception outcomes.
-The input of the neural network is the per-symbol SNIR and the packet error rate.
+The input of the neural network is the per-symbol SNIR and the estimated packet error rate.

-When using the neural network as the error model, the network estimates a packet error rate from the per-symbol SNIR (or the SNIR in the time intervals corresponding to symbols).
-This works with dimensional and scalar analog models as well, tho the dimensional is more accurate.
+When using the neural network as the error model, the network estimates a packet error rate from the per-symbol SNIR vector (or the SNIR in the time intervals corresponding to symbols).
+This works with dimensional and scalar analog models as well, though the dimensional is more accurate.

+..
 The result is a training dataset with channel conditions represented by per-symbol SNIR values and corresponding PER.

 **TODO** random; evaluate acronyms;